Rubidium: Isotopes

-Although rubidium is monoisotopic, rubidium in the Earth's crust is composed of two isotopes: the stable 85Rb (72.2%) and the radioactive 87Rb (27.8%).
+Rubidium in the Earth's crust is composed of two isotopes: the stable 85Rb (72.2%) and the radioactive 87Rb (27.8%).
 Natural rubidium is radioactive, with specific activity of about 670 Bq/g, enough to significantly expose a photographic film in 110 days.
 Thirty additional rubidium isotopes have been synthesized with half-lives of less than 3 months; most are highly radioactive and have few uses.

 Rubidium-87 has a half-life of 48.8×10^9 years, which is more than three times the age of the universe of 13.799±0.021×10^9 years, making it a primordial nuclide.
 It readily substitutes for potassium in minerals, and is therefore fairly widespread.
 Rb has been used extensively in dating rocks; 87Rb beta decays to stable 87Sr.
 During fractional crystallization, Sr tends to concentrate in plagioclase, leaving Rb in the liquid phase.
 Hence, the Rb/Sr ratio in residual magma may increase over time, and the progressing differentiation results in rocks with elevated Rb/Sr ratios.
 The highest ratios (10 or more) occur in pegmatites.
 If the initial amount of Sr is known or can be extrapolated, then the age can be determined by measurement of the Rb and Sr concentrations and of the 87Sr/86Sr ratio.
 The dates indicate the true age of the minerals only if the rocks have not been subsequently altered (see rubidium–strontium dating).

 Rubidium-82, one of the element's non-natural isotopes, is produced by electron-capture decay of strontium-82 with a half-life of 25.36 days.
 With a half-life of 76 seconds, rubidium-82 decays by positron emission to stable krypton-82.